leondavi/NErlNet/README.md

 ![image](https://user-images.githubusercontent.com/18975070/144730189-4bad4fba-e559-45a6-b163-d3e5d7d87e1f.png)
 ![image](https://user-images.githubusercontent.com/18975070/144730205-5a665819-4be0-40aa-88e5-868ba99aab17.png)

-A Json script defines a distributed network layout that consists the following instances:
-Edge Compute Device (ECD) which is a worker that runs a neural network model.
-Sensor, generates data and send it through the network.
-Router that connects ECDs, sensors and other routers.
-Communication with Nerlnet is done through a simple python API that can be easily used through Jupyter notebook.
-The API allows the user to collect statistics insights of a distributed machine learning network:
-Messages, throughput, loss, predictions, ECD performance monitor.
+### Nerlnet cluster is defined by three configuration files (Json files):
+- Distributed Configuration that defines entities of Nerlnet: Source, Router, Client.
+  - A client is a host of workers.
+A worker is a NN model that can move between phases of train and predict.
+  - Source generates data streams that are sent to workers.
+  - Router controls the data flow through Nerlnet cluster.

-References and libraries:
+### References and libraries:
 - [OpenNN](https://www.opennn.net/), an open-source neural networks library for machine learning.
 - [Cowboy](https://github.com/ninenines/cowboy) an HTTP server for Erlang/OTP.
 - [NIFPP](https://github.com/goertzenator/nifpp) C++11 Wrapper for Erlang NIF API.